Stumpbeard/spooky-dw/ooze.md

 # The Ooze

-Elements of health and poison coming together to create something not quite as good as either!
+Elements of health and poison combining to create something not quite as good as either!

 ## Attributes